haas-binge/willibald-data-vault-with-dbt/useful_documents/Willibald_data_vault_with_dbt-01-installation_guidelines_using_dbt_cloud.md

-## Fork/Clone repository in GitHub
+## Fork repository in GitHub

 Log into your github account (or create one).
 Search for our repository: haas-binge/willibald-data-vault-with-dbt.
-Fork or clone the repository.
+Fork the repository.

 ## Set up a dbt cloud account